 The streets are filled with bar tables, people chatting loudly, having tapas, and drinking cold beer and wine in the sun makes you forget that it’s actually winter in Seville.

 Early winter is colored by oranges in the many orange trees along the streets and you can buy warm chestnuts at every corner.
 On the 5th and 6th of January, you can experience Spanish Christmas as processions fill the streets.

 The Three Holy Kings throw sweets to the children and you can try Roscón de Reyes at the bars.
 A traditional Christmas cake with cream and dried fruit.

 The city center is also filled with Christmas markets and stands selling pieces for Christmas Cribs.
 In late winter, the sweet scent of orange blossom fills the cobblestoned streets.
 Walking them is only one of many things to do in Seville.

 The charming Portuguese capital makes the perfect winter getaway in Europe.
-The steep and narrow cobbled streets are far from packed with tourists in the winter months, which is why I love going there at this time.
+The steep and narrow cobbled streets are far from packed with tourists in the winter months, which is why visiting Lisbon at this time is a great idea.

 Cheaper accommodation and fewer tourists?
 That’s my kind of destination.
 For being a city that normally is affected by overtourism, Lisbon is quite delightful in winter.

 Include a few of the cute Christmas markets to your Lisbon itinerary and snuggle up inside a warm place experiencing a traditional Fado performance with a hot drink.

 Daytime temperatures average at about 15°C, though it can sometimes drop to near zero at night, so bring layers so you’re comfortable at all times.